 Does it mean that the risk is eliminated and we can swim in public pools? – Actually, not.

-The risk is high; although the swimming and coronavirus have nothing in common, the people who use pools are also using facilities, and there is evidence that COVID-19 can be transmitted through surfaces with the virus on it.
+The risk is high; although the swimming and coronavirus have nothing in common, the people who use pools are also using facilities, and there is evidence that COVID-19 can be transmitted through surfaces with the virus on them.
 So, the person who is in contact with facilities carries a risk of getting sick.

 Public swimming facilities carry the same level of risk for people as any other public space; when we swim in a public pool, we have a chance of being in contact or close distance (6 feet or less) with an infected person.
 CDCP says this virus spread mainly from person to person through respiratory droplets if the infected person coughs or sneezes.